 Times are most likely very emotional for you right now.
 Your marriage is probably stressed to the max, and you think about your money problems constantly.
 This is not a time to jump into any crazy ideas.
 You need to gain the advantage of many minds and consult with trusted friends and family.
 Consult before you decide to make any financial moves.
 Above all, remember that your worth is not tied to your net worth.
 You are not a bad person for being in this situation.
 While I do not completely write-off your contribution to this predicament (we’d have to talk one-on-one for that) I do recognize that life happens – sometimes in a very harsh way.

-I admire your desire to look for ways to avoid personal bankpruptcy, instead of just filing and not taking responsibilty for your financial life.
-If you need free personal counseling or advice, please don’t hesitate to contact me directly.
+I admire your desire to look for ways to avoid personal bankruptcy, instead of just filing and not taking responsibility for your financial life.